 - The plot of the B-movie Devil's Prey features a cast chased around by masked practitioners of Satan.

 - Demonic Toys does this to an extent.
 A demon in the form of a child (a la Rosemary's Baby) dies shortly after being born and is buried near a toy factory.
 Blood is spilled and he comes back to life.
 He has a baby doll draw a pentacle on a floor in the warehouse, complete with candles, since he plans on having sex with a pregnant cop in the circle so he can possess the fetus.
 Oh yeah, and this is on Halloween.

 - Satanists who lure a babysitter for a ritual appear in The House of the Devil.

 - The villains of the Hammer Horror film The Devil Rides Out attempt to do a Human Sacrifice.
 Main characters arrive to investigate.

-- In The Legacy, group of modern practitioners of black arts are invited to hear the will of a dying powerful warlock.
+- In The Legacy, a group of modern practitioners of the black arts are invited to hear the will of a dying powerful warlock.
 Soon, one of them starts to bump out the competition.